MartinEesmaa/VVCEasy/README.md

 # VLC InterDigital VTM VVC Plugin

-I have a great news.
+I have great news.
 VLC latest version worked out well of Inter Digital VTM plugins.
-On o266player, there was some problems on my computer for one reason...
+On o266player, there were some problems on my computer for one reason...

 One reason that my Windows 11 operating system won't view video of VVC file on o266player version.
 On VTM plugins of VLC, now it shows me VVC video good.

-Here is a my comparision of o266player version and VTM VVC plugins:
+Here is a comparison of o266player version and VTM VVC plugins:

 Top left and right is o266player by Tencent Cloud.